beyarkay/masters-thesis/src/05_results.md

 > predictions are left uncoloured (so that you can easily see
 > close-to-zero-but-not-quite-zero cells).

+TODO: show off that you did 5 repetitions for each run

 ## (Some things I'll cover in the Methodology chapter)

 Hi Professor, This section will be removed, but I found there were a few times